Most recently updated on May 10, 2023

 Beginning in 1926, Route 66 brought travelers and tourists.

 The economy today in this town of nearly 20,000 centers on coal and oil.
 There are strip mining operations both north and south of town.
 There’s also Baker Hughes, a company that specializes in oil field services.

 Will Rogers was born in the nearby hamlet of Oologah in 1879, but he referred to Claremore as his hometown.
 Rogers, who was part Cherokee, left Oklahoma as a teenager to perform in Wild West shows.
 He went from there to vaudeville and then Broadway.
 He parlayed that success into some roles in silent films in the 1920s.

 He also wrote newspaper columns as well as several books.
 His wit, humor and folksy point of view quickly caught on.
 One of his most famous sayings was “I never met a man I didn’t like.”

 Rogers died in a plane crash in Alaska in 1935 along with journalist Wiley Post.

 Rogers is remembered in Claremore at the Will Rogers Memorial Museum & Birthplace Ranch.
 The archives and galleries have the world’s largest collection of Will Rogers memorabilia.
 There is also a sunken garden that serves as the Rogers family tomb.
-The museum is on 20 acres Rogers purchased in 1911 for his retirement.
-There’s also a Hotel Will Rogers downtown.
+The museum is on 20 acres Rogers had purchased in 1911 for his retirement.

 Page spent much of her childhood in Claremore.
 She was discovered as a teen in Tulsa.
 She went onto music stardom with hits such as “Tennessee Waltz” and “How Much is That Doggie in the Window.”
 Page came back to visit Claremore in 2010 before she died in 2013 at the age of 85.
 There is a Patti Page Boulevard in town in her honor.